-Other concepts I have been uncovering are that the repetition and structure of my process are providing some ease and space in my life.
+Other concepts I have been uncovering are that the repetition and structure of my process which are providing some ease and space in my life.
 I realize this is my form of mediation that helps me deal with the anxiety which has rapidly risen upon having become a parent of two young children.
 As I find those moments of peace in my studio I am asking myself during chaotic moments of parenting: can I be with this too?
+Can Structure replace chaos with ease?
 Can repetition be something that provides consistency instead of boredom?
-Can Structure replace chaos with ease?

-Another insight both my mentor Lenka Clayton in ARIM and my own mother pointed out to me, was the fact that I now seem to have yet another laborious task at hand ("my Frankenstein," to quote Mrs. Clayton) much like the ones in my domestic life.
-As I see it, it is about finding the spiritual in the mundane.
+Another insight I had was the fact that I have created yet another laborious task, much like the ones in my domestic life.
+The purpose of that is to find the spiritual in the mundane.
 Although I may not always feel that when I am changing, folding, or stacking the bed sheets, it sure does when I am in the studio performing some of those same tasks.
-It makes me think I will have to bring some mindfulness to the process of doing laundry and domestic chores to see if there can be feelings of equanimity there as well.
-Then and only then could I truly merge motherhood with art and find spirituality in the every day.
+It seems to me then that I will only be able to truly merge motherhood with art when I can find spirituality in the every day tasks of parenting.